Secretary of the Smithsonian Institution

 Building on the Smithsonian’s core strengths, the strategic plan has renewed its commitment to education, understanding the causes and effects of global change and expanding access to the Smithsonian’s vast expertise and collections.
 In the process, the Smithsonian is becoming a leader in the use of new digital communications and imaging technology.

-Clough is responsible for an annual budget of $1 billion, 6,400 employees and 6,200 volunteers.
-The Smithsonian receives about 65 percent of its funding from the federal government while generating additional funding from private contributions and business revenues.
-Since Clough’s arrival, the Smithsonian has raised more than $766.5 million in philanthropic gifts through January 2013.
+Clough is responsible for an annual budget of $1 billion, 6,400 employees and 6,300 volunteers.
+The Smithsonian receives about 60 percent of its funding from the federal government while generating additional funding from private contributions and business revenues.
+Since Clough’s arrival, the Smithsonian has raised more than $1 billion in philanthropic gifts.

 The Smithsonian reaches Americans in all 50 states through such programs as the Smithsonian Institution Traveling Exhibition Service, Smithsonian Channel, Smithsonian magazine and hundreds of programs available through the Internet.
+Programs include more than 2,000 educational offerings geared to state standards in all 50 states.
 Clough supported the Smithsonian’s first-ever branding and ad campaign with a website, seriouslyamazing.com, reaching target audiences (ages 18-34) primarily through social media and allowing them opportunities to interact with Smithsonian experts.

-Since Clough became Secretary, more than 400 exhibitions have opened across the Smithsonian.
-He has overseen the opening of major permanent exhibitions, including the Hall of Human Origins at the National Museum of Natural History, the new elephant habitat and trail at the National Zoo and the new wing at the National Air and Space Museum’s Steven F. Udvar-Hazy Center.
+Since Clough became Secretary, more than 600 exhibitions have opened across the Smithsonian.
+He has overseen the opening of major permanent exhibitions, including the Hall of Human Origins at the National Museum of Natural History, the new panda and elephant habitats at the National Zoo and the new wing at the National Air and Space Museum’s Steven F. Udvar-Hazy Center.

 The Secretary has been the subject of a number of profiles and articles in national media and a guest on several TV programs.
 In 2011, Clough was featured in an answer in the category “People Who Matter” on the television quiz show, Jeopardy.
-And last year, he was featured in the “Not My Job” segment of National Public Radio’s news quiz program Wait Wait…Don’t Tell Me!
+In 2012, he was featured in the “Not My Job” segment of National Public Radio’s news quiz program Wait Wait…Don’t Tell Me!

 Before his appointment to the Smithsonian, Clough was president of the Georgia Institute of Technology for 14 years.
 He received his bachelor’s and master’s degrees in civil engineering from Georgia Tech in 1964 and 1965 and a doctorate in 1969 in civil engineering from the University of California, Berkeley.
-He has received nine honorary doctorates from universities in the U.S. and abroad.
+He has received 10 honorary doctorates from universities in the U.S. and abroad.
+His civil engineering specialty is in geotechnical and earthquake engineering.

 Clough was a member of the faculty at Duke University, Stanford University and Virginia Tech.
 He served as head of the department of civil engineering and dean of the College of Engineering at Virginia Tech and as provost at the University of Washington.